Reflections on being featured in The New York Times and the deeper meaning behind these portraits.

 There has been so much kindness.

-This work does not live in isolation.
+Because this work does not live in isolation.

 It lives in your homes.